-How Your Work Will Be Assessed and Graded in This Course:
+How Your Work Will Be Assessed and Graded in This Course

 While the formal writing assignments are the most important component in the course (see list below), there are other categories that will help determine your overall grade.
-Each semester there is roughly a total of 1000 points possible.
+Each semester there is a total of roughly 1000 points possible.
 The point breakdown is as follows:

-- Formal Writing Assignments (this includes all drafts/peer review): 800 (fall) 850 points (spring) - Discussions/Journal Writing/PassionTation: 50 points - Unit Essay Books/Bookmarks/Group Work: 150 points (fall) 100 points (spring) - Participation: As noted above points will be deducted from cat in class work cannot be made up.
+- Formal Writing Assignments (this includes all drafts/peer review): 800 (fall) 850 points (spring) - Discussions/Journal Writing/PassionTation: 50 points - Unit Essay Books/Bookmarks/Group Work: 150 points (fall) 100 points (spring) - Participation: As noted above points will be deducted for failure to produce in-class work.
+Remember: in class work cannot be made up.